Lollyde/everest-mod-cli/README.md

 ## Notes

-- The mod name and their filenames are not the same.
+- The `mod_name` and their filenames are not the same.
-- The mod name is the name of the mod as it appears in the game menu.
+- The `mod_name` is the name of the Mod as it appears in the game menu.
-- The filename is the name of the file that contains the mod's metadata.
+- The `filename` is the name of the file that contains the Mod's metadata.

 ## Credits